coder-sasha/ML-Tutorial/nn_and_market_data/README.md

 **Neural Networks for Market Data**
-Predicting stock market moves and trends has always been a great challenge for investors, professional traders and scientists
+Predicting stock market moves and trends has always been a great challenge for investors, professional traders and scientists.
 (remember the story of Sir Issac Newton lost money, entering tulips market).
 Stock prices are influenced by many unpredictable factors:
-change of economic indicators;
+- change of economic indicators;
-global and local news;
+- global and local news;
-political events;
+- political events;
-even chats in social networks – the GameStop story;
+- even chats in social networks – the GameStop story;

 Can neural networks enhance stock market predictions?
 Stock prices are time series.
 NN takes this time series data as input and learns how to predict future movements.